 Run tests after every push

-Once the project has been added and synchronized, you are ready to add your CI pipeline.
+Once the project is added and synchronized, you are ready to add your CI pipeline.
 If you want to test every change introduced to the repository, regardless if it's a branch, a tag, or a pull request, configure the pipeline as follows:

-With Buddy, you can automate not only unit tests, but also static analysis, E2E, integration and browsers tests, Selenium, and more.
+With Buddy, you can automate not only unit tests, but also static analysis, end-to-end, integration and browsers tests, Selenium, and more.
 All you need to do is to extend your pipeline with proper actions.
 For example, adding the ESLint action will run a static analysis on your code: